Puuppola: School

 There is a primary school for grades 1–6 in Puuppola.
 The school was established in 1890.
 Its current main building was built in 1957 and expanded between 2006 and 2007.

 Commercial

 There are no stores in Puuppola, as the last one, Puuppolan Rita, was closed in 2018.
 In the 1970s, there were three other stores: a branch of Osuuskauppa Keskimaa and one of Osuuskauppa Mäki-Matti, as well as the privately owned T:mi Manninen.

 Hydroelectric plant

-There is a small (0.4 MW) hydroelectric plant in the lower Autiojoki river between the lakes Korttajärvi and Luonetjärvi.
+There is a small (0.4 MW) hydroelectric plant on the lower Autiojoki river between the lakes Korttajärvi and Luonetjärvi.
 The river is one of Jyväskylä's longest rivers and has a drainage area of over 100 km2.
-It was built in 1964 to produce energy for the village and was acquired by Koskienergia Oy in the early 21st century.
-Since 2018, there have been plans to demolish it in order to restore the river into its natural state, especially to allow brown trout to reproduce in the area.
-The town of Jyväskylä purchased the plant in 2022.
+It was built in 1964 to produce energy for the village.
+Since 2018, there have been plans to demolish it in order to restore the river to its natural state, especially to allow brown trout to reproduce in the area.
+The city of Jyväskylä purchased the plant in 2022.